NBISweden/sauron/docs/workflow/workflow.rst

-It contains the following functions:
+It contains the following functions.

 .. image:: ./../img/functions_img.png
     :width: 600
-    :alt: Weighted hits plot

 Some text.